Pedro Porter Casanate: Explorations

 In 1635, he applied for and got from the Viceroy of New Spain marquis de Cerralvo a license to explore California, a territory that although located within the borders of the Spanish Empire was unknown whether it was an island or peninsula.
 Nonetheless, problems and suspicions about his intentions led to the confiscation of his ships.
 In 1636, he tried again, this time with the license and economic sponsorship of Viceroy marquis de Cadereyta.

 In 1643 king Philip IV relieved him from his position in the Navy, ordering him to explore California.
-That same year he left from Cadiz for Cartagena de Indias, from where he left for Veracruz, and crossing the continent he arrived on the west coast of Mexico; where he would remain until 1649, exploring and colonizing the area of the Gulf of California.
+That same year he left from Cádiz for Cartagena de Indias, from where he left for Veracruz, and crossing the continent he arrived on the west coast of Mexico; where he would remain until 1649, exploring and colonizing the area of the Gulf of California.

 Considered as an expert in naval matters, his treatises were appreciated at the time.
 Among them were: Diccionario náutico, Hidrografía general, Arte de navegar.